benmvp/slides/2020/tsconf/react.md

 NOTES:
 - Provides auto-completion for object property values
-- So if you have a deeply-nested prop, you can easy see what's inside
+- So if you have a deeply-nested prop like we saw earlier
+  * You can easy see what's inside and their types
   * As you type!

 /////